ridwanediallo/hello-react-front-end/README.md

 If you wish to run the project locally, please do the following:

-- Clone the repository to your local machine. - **`git clone git@github.com:ridwanediallo/Budget-app.git`**
+- Clone the repository to your local machine. - **`git clone git@github.com:ridwanediallo/hello-react-front-end.git`**

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/ridwanediallo/Budget-app/issues).
+Feel free to check the [issues page](https://github.com/ridwanediallo/hello-react-front-end/issues).

 ## Show your support

 Give a ⭐️ if you like this project!

-## Acknowledgments

-- Original design idea by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella)
-- Fellow Micronauts

 ## 📝 License